-Practice Statement: An excavator discovering or causing damage to underground facilities notifies the facility owner/operator as identified on the locate form.
+Practice Statement: An excavator discovering or causing damage to underground facilities notifies the owner as identified on the locate form.
 All breaks, leaks, nicks, dents, gouges, grooves, or other damages to facility lines, conduits, coatings or cathodic protection will be reported immediately.

 Practice Description: The possibility of facility failure or endangerment of the surrounding population dramatically increases when a facility has been damaged.
-While the facility may not immediately fail, the underground facility owner/operator should have the opportunity to inspect the damage and make appropriate repairs.
+While the facility may not immediately fail, the underground owner should have the opportunity to inspect the damage and make appropriate repairs.